shoelace-style/shoelace/docs/getting-started/usage.md

 ### Two-way Binding

-One caveat is there's currently [no support for v-model on custom elements](https://github.com/vuejs/vue/issues/7830), but you can handle two-way binding manually instead.
+One caveat is there's currently [no support for v-model on custom elements](https://github.com/vuejs/vue/issues/7830), but you can handle two-way binding manually.

 ```html
 <!-- This doesn't work -->